Green Tea: What Are Its Advantages And Disadvantages?

 FOR CANCER

-Oxidative damage contribute to the development of cancer and anti-oxidants can have a protective effect.
-We all know that green tea is an excellent source of powerful anti-oxidants.
-So it’s consumption is best to reduce the risk of various cancers (breast cancer, prostate cancer, colorectal cancer, lungs cancer etc.)
+Oxidative damage contributes to the development of cancer and anti-oxidants can have a protective effect.
+We all know that green tea is an excellent source of powerful antioxidants.
+So its consumption is best to reduce the risk of various cancers (breast cancer, prostate cancer, colorectal cancer, lung cancer etc.)

 FOR BRAIN

-Drinking green tea on regular basis improves brain functioning and boosts memory too.
-Parkinson’s and Alzheimer’s disease are the common neurodegenerative diseases in aging human.
-Catechins compounds in it lowers the risk of developing such diseases.
+Drinking green tea regularly improves brain functioning and boosts memory too.
+Parkinson’s and Alzheimer’s disease are common neurodegenerative diseases in ageing humans.
+Catechins compounds in it lower the risk of developing such diseases.
 In this way, it protects the brain even in old age.

-Natural chemical called theanine found in it can provide calming effect, soothes and relaxes your mind.
+A natural chemical called theanine found in it can provide ca calming effect, soothe and relax your mind.

 FOR HEART

-Green tea drinkers have upto 31% lower risk of cardiovascular diseases.
-It improves the blood flow in vessels and prevents clotting which is primary reason for heart attack.
+Green tea drinkers have up to 31% lower risk of cardiovascular diseases.
+It improves the blood flow in vessels and prevents clotting which is the primary reason for heart attack.

-It contains tannins which helps in reducing the bad cholesterol.
+It contains tannins which help in reducing bad cholesterol.
 Regular intake can improve the ratio of good cholesterol to bad cholesterol.

 FOR DIABETES

-It is beneficial beverage for diabetics.
-Anti-oxidants of green tea slows down the absorption of glucose in blood stream.
+It is a beneficial beverage for diabetics.
+Anti-oxidants of green tea slow down the absorption of glucose in blood bloodstream.

 Recent studies suggest that green tea catechins may reduce the amount of glucose that passes through the intestine and into the bloodstream.
 This will benefit diabetics by preventing blood-sugar spikes when tea is taken with meals.